FACT-Finder-Web-Components/oxid-eshop-module/README.md

 * feed-write - only saves the feed file on local file system
 * feed-upload - run full integration (just like clicking the `Export Feed` button in admin panel)

-If your shop supports multiple languages, enter the language identifier of the language you want to export by adding `lang` option to the command (e.g. `php bin/feed-write.php lang 1`)
+If your shop supports multiple languages, enter the language identifier of the language you want to export by adding `lang` option to the command (e.g. `php bin/feed-write.php lang 1`).
-You can check the language identifies at "Master Settings -> Languages"
+You can check the language identifiers at "Master Settings -> Languages".

 ![Languages](docs/assets/languages.png "Languages")

 ## Contribute